DebatePeer

 Conventional farming methods ensure a consistent supply of food, reducing the risk of shortages and market fluctuations.

-Organic farming is an agricultural method that relies on natural processes, such as biological pest control and composting, to produce food without the use of synthetic chemicals or genetically modified organisms.
+Overall the agricultural practice of organic farming relies on biological pest control methods while composting practices to produce food free from synthetic chemicals or genetically modified organisms.

 Organic farming promotes biodiversity, reduces chemical pollution, and improves soil health, contributing to a healthier ecosystem.